LG’s mobile business is still making big losses

 LG’s smartphone business still continues to lose money at an alarming rate.

-The Korean firm cut its losses in its Q4 2017 financial period to minus RKW 213.2 billion ($192.33 million), up from KRW 375.3 billion ($331.37 million) in the previous quarter, but there’s is no sign that things will drastically change any time soon.
+The Korean firm cut its losses in its Q4 2017 financial period to minus RKW 213.2 billion ($192.33 million), up from KRW 375.3 billion ($331.37 million) in the previous quarter, but there’s is no sign that things will drastically change anytime soon.

 LG Mobile has posted just one quarter of profitability over the last two years, that was a small $3.2 million profit Q1 2017, the first quarter of sales of its G6 flagship.
 Previous to that, you have to go way back to Q1 2015 to find a positive quarter for its mobile division.

-That mobile division wrapped up its financial year with total sales of KRW 11.67 trillion ($10.52 billion) which is down slightly on 11.71 billion for 2016.
-That is on improvement on 2016, which saw a 10.8 percent year-on-year sales drop versus total sales in 2015.
+That mobile division wrapped up its financial year with total sales of KRW 11.67 trillion ($10.52 billion) which is down slightly from 11.71 billion for 2016.
+That is an improvement on 2016, which saw a 10.8 percent year-on-year sales drop versus total sales in 2015.

 LG cited “a challenging marketplace and strong competition from Chinese brands” as primary factors behind its struggles over the past year.
 You’d imagine that Oppo, Vivo, Huawei and Xiaomi — which have mopped up marketshare across the Asian market with competitively-priced attractive mid-range devices — are the specific companies referenced here.